jellyfin/jellyfin-mpv-shim/README.md

 You can configure mpv directly using the `mpv.conf` file.
 (It is in the same folder as `conf.json`.)
 This may be useful for customizing video upscaling, keyboard shortcuts, or controlling the application via the mpv IPC server.

+### Authorization

+The `cred.json` file contains the authorization information.
+If you are having problems with the client, such as the Now Playing not appearing or want to delete a server, you can delete this file and add the servers again.

 ## Development